Banner AvioConsult

 VMCA, the Minimum Control speed in the Air (or Airborne), is one of the Minimum Control speeds (VMC's) of a multi-engine airplane that is published as operational limitation in its Airplane Flight Manual (AFM).
 Other published VMC's are Minimum Control speed on the Ground (VMCG) and, in some cases, also the Minimum Control speed during approach and Landing (VMCL).

 VMC is often used in (older) manuals in relation to engine failure during takeoff.
 Regulations, however, are changing VMC into VMCA, because "VMCA is more commonly used".
-A VMCA applies during the whole flight, in anticipation of or following an engine failure, and not only during takeoff.
+A VMCA applies during the whole flight, in anticipation of or following an engine failure, and definitely not only during takeoff.
+The actual VMCA that a pilot will experience in-flight increases considerably during turns, as was shown above.

 This figure, a safety improving suggestion of AvioConsult, shows that the actual VMCA in this example has become higher than VR because the wings are kept level.
 Bank angle and rudder advisories are presented to decrease the actual VMCA to a safe level to prevent the loss of airplane control.
 The bank angle advisory widens up as the airspeed increases.